 Click on the toggle bars below for more general details about our natural world.

 The region is on the eastern side of the Sierra Nevada mountain range that divides much of central California into the wetter western side and the drier eastern side.
 The Eastern Sierra is made up primarily of two counties, Inyo and Mono.
 Inyo County, the second largest county by area in California, and its northern neighbor Mono County (pronounced moh-no) are two of the least populated counties in California.
 Together these two counties cover just under 10% of the total land area of all of California.
 A staggering 99% of land in Inyo County and 93.6% of Mono County is designated as public lands.
 This adds up to an incredible amount of beautiful and diverse land for adventure and exploration.

 The Eastern Sierra is a pristine and diverse landscape of deserts and sand dunes, huge mountains and alpine forests, meandering rivers and tumbling waterfalls, spectacular sunsets, spring wildflowers and fabulous fall colors.
 It ranks as one of the most photographed regions in the USA.

 Bishop is the largest town along the highway corridor that runs through the Eastern Sierra and it’s situated pretty much right in the middle of the region.
-Death Valley National Park is a little over 150 miles south (almost all of it entirely within in Inyo County) and the gateway to Yosemite National Park is little under 150 miles north.
+Death Valley National Park is a little over 150 miles south (almost all of it entirely within Inyo County) and the gateway to Yosemite National Park is a little under 150 miles north.